 The Illinois Department of Revenue updated its “Questions and Answers” webpage to include Illinois PTE Tax information.
 General information including election and payment is detailed on the website.
 In addition, the web page includes information on penalty relief related to PTE tax payments for tax years ending before December 31, 2022.

 June 18, 2021

-The Illinois Department of Revenue issued a revised frequently asked questions (FAQs) for marketplace facilitators, marketplace sellers, and remote retailers.
+The Illinois Department of Revenue issued revised frequently asked questions (FAQs) for marketplace facilitators, marketplace sellers, and remote retailers.
 The FAQs address out-of-state retailers making sales on their own and through a marketplace.
 These out-of-state retailers also remit tax to the Department and maintain inventory in Illinois.
 The FAQs advise these out-of-state retailers on how to determine tax owed in this situation.
 For specific information, please visit the Illinois Revenue website.

 May 13, 2021

 Illinois Adopts Regulation on Data Center Investment Credit

 The Illinois Department of Revenue has provided guidance on the newly adopted data center investment credit (86 Ill.
 Adm.
 Code § 100.2164, effective 04/15/2021).
 The credit is available for taxable years beginning on or after January 1, 2019 and is awarded by the Department of Commerce and Economic Opportunity.
 The credit will be 20% of the wages paid during the taxable year to a full-time or part-time employee of a construction contractor employed by a certified data center, if those wages are paid for the construction of a new data center in a geographic area that meets specific criteria.
 The credit is not refundable but may be carried forward up to five taxable years.